9.1 General context

 Education for sustainable development (Bildung für nachhaltige Entwicklung)

 Education for sustainable development aims to give school children the skills they need to make an active contribution to a green, economic and socially just environment taking global aspects, basic democratic principles and cultural diversity into account.
 It is a holistic, interdisciplinary concept.
 The goal is to understand complex interconnections and acquire what is called 'Gestaltungskompetenz' in German, which refers to the ability to apply knowledge to sustainable development and recognise the problems of non-sustainable development.
 It includes many different subsets of skills.
 The category called 'Interacting in heterogeneous groups' covers skills such as being able to plan and negotiate with others and being able to take part in decision-making processes.
-This includes the participation of young people.
+This includes the participation of young people as described in a guideline for Education for sustainable development by the project Transfer 21.

 Global education (Globales Lernen)

-Areas of global education are set, for example, using the Curriculum Framework: Education for Sustainable Development (Orientierungsrahmen für den Lernbereich Globale Entwicklung):
+Areas of global education are set, for example, using the Curriculum Framework: Education for Sustainable Development (Available in German):

 - Social affairs (demographic development, urban-rural relations, culture/lifeworld, religions, language/communication, mobility, socialisation/education, solidarity systems, health),